Australia-Asia Power Link: Design

 Batteries at the solar array in Darwin and Singapore will provide load-balancing for continuous daily dispatch.

-Singapore produced 95% of its electricity in 2015 from natural gas, but seeks to reduce its greenhouse gas emissions.
-The AAPowerLink could provide about 20% of Singapore's electricity, with no carbon dioxide generation, reducing Singapore's emissions by 6 million tonnes per year.
+As of 2023, Singapore produces over 94% of its electricity from natural gas, but seeks to reduce its greenhouse gas emissions and diversify its energy imports.
+The AAPowerLink could provide about 15% of Singapore's electricity, reducing Singapore's emissions by up to 6 million tonnes per year.

-In September 2021, it was announced that there would be further expansions to the proposed size of the project, from 10 GW to 20 GW capacity, and from 20 GWh to 36-42 GWh of battery storage, with a new estimated construction cost of $30 billion dollars.
-Forecasts suggest up to $A2 billion in exports, 1500 jobs in construction, 350 operational jobs, and 12,000 indirect jobs will be created across Australia, Singapore and Indonesia.
+In September 2021, it was announced that there would be further expansions to the proposed size of the project, from 10 GW to 20 GW capacity, and from 20 GWh to 36-42 GWh of battery storage, with a new estimated construction cost of $30 billion.
+Forecasts suggest up to $A2 billion in exports, 1750 jobs in construction, 350 operational jobs, and 12,000 indirect jobs will be created across Australia, Singapore and Indonesia over its 70 year operational life.

 Development

 The project was initially called the Australia–Singapore Power Link, as the power line will initially connect those two countries.
-It was later renamed to Australia-ASEAN, and again to Australia-Asia, as it may also bring electricity to Indonesia.
+It was later renamed to Australia-ASEAN, and again to Australia-Asia, as it was also planned to bring electricity to Indonesia.